Blockstream/satellite/doc/hardware.md

 This section introduces the hardware required to set up a Blockstream Satellite receiver.

 There are three alternatives to collecting the required hardware.
 The first and quickest option is to purchase a ready-to-use [Satellite Kit](#satellite-kits).
 For that, please check the kits available on the [Blockstream Store](https://store.blockstream.com/product-category/satellite_kits/).
 The second alternative is to buy the [Satellite Kit Components](#purchasing-the-kit-components) on your own.
-Lastly, the third alternative is to pick a combination of compatible parts on your own, not necessarily following any kit recipe.
+Lastly, the third alternative is to pick a combination of compatible parts, not necessarily following any kit recipe.
 To do so, you will need to understand the [hardware components](hardware-components.md) in detail.

 In the sequel, we briefly discuss the differences between the kits so that you can make an informed decision.